Honda Accord 2013-17 problems, fuel economy, engine, photos

 2015 Honda Accord coupe.
-Click for larger photo
+Click for a larger photo

-The 2013-2017 Accord is a one of the best mid-size cars.
-It comes as a front-wheel drive coupe or sedan.
+The 2013-2017 Accord comes as a front-wheel drive coupe or sedan.
 Compared to the previous generation, the 2013 Accord is a bit smaller.
 It handles well and is one of the most fuel-efficient cars in its class.
 The Accord Hybrid (not covered in this review) is available form 2014.

 Engine choices include a 185-hp inline-4 and 278-hp V6.
 A 6-speed manual is available with either engine, but rare.
 The most common configuration is the 4-cylinder engine with a CVT automatic transmission.
 V6 models offer a conventional 6-speed automatic.
 The Accord is rated above average for reliability, but there are a few problems to watch out for, read below.
 Read also: Pros and cons of buying a car with a CVT transmission.

 Honda Accord 2.4L K24W 4-cylinder i-VTEC Earth Dreams engine.